agrajy10/ci-cd-backend/README.md

 ## API Endpoints

-- `GET /items` - Retrieve a list of items.
+- `GET /api/tasks` - Retrieve a list of tasks.
-- `POST /items` - Create a new item.
+- `POST /api/tasks/create-task` - Create a new task.
+- `PUT /api/tasks/task/:id/completed` - Update the status of a task to completed.

 ## Environment Variables